Arackulele/GrimoraMod/README.md

 # Grimora Mod

-- A giant Mod made by xXxStoner420BongMasterxXx and Arackulele, with modeling from `Pink#9824`, that builds upon the finale with Grimora's chessboard.
+- A giant Mod made by xXxStoner420BongMasterxXx and Arackulele, that builds upon the finale with Grimora's chessboard.

 - **MOST IMPORTANT**: **!!!You will probably encounter some Bugs!!!**
-- **IMPORTANT**: **ENABLE ENERGY DRONE IN API CONFIG IN ORDER FOR IT TO SHOW UP**
 - **BEWARE**:

   - THIS WILL UNLOCK CERTAIN STORY EVENTS IN ORDER FOR THE MOD TO WORK, WHICH ALSO MEANS UNLOCKING CERTAIN ACHIEVEMENTS!
-  - THIS MOD HAS NOT BEEN TESTED WITH KAYCEE'S MOD!

   - In the event you are starting from a brand new save, this mod will unlock all learned abilities, mechanics, and cards and some Story Events like the first tutorial battle, Bones, and a few others in order for this mod to work.
-- If you are not starting from a new save, this mod will check for certain story events and determine if it needs to unlock those.
   - I suggest restarting your game at least once if you haven't actually gotten to the finale.

 - If you want to discuss the mod further, join our Discord server! <https://discord.gg/Xf8CBuS8a8>